jeremygovi/cloudflare-kubernetes-operator/README.md

 # cloudflare-kubernetes-operator

-A Kubernetes Operator to manage Cloudflare resources
+A Kubernetes Operator to manage Cloudflare resources.